harvard-dce/stack-nag/README.md

 - Sends notifications about running OpsWorks stacks, the hourly costs of their associated resources, and "total usage" cost that includes resources from non-running stacks (ebs volumes, rds instances, s3 buckets, etc).
-- Sends notifications about CodeBuild build submissions.
 - Generates AWS cost metrics and posts these metrics to CloudWatch.
 Currently it publishes metrics for hourly cost breakdowns by service, as well as a total hourly cost, number of running stacks and total stacks.

 ## Setup

 1. Follow the instructions to create a Slack App and generate an Incoming Webhook URL:

     https://api.slack.com/incoming-webhooks

     Create a webhook for each slack channel you would like to post to.

 2. Copy example.env to .env and fill it in.